What must be submitted to the school district and to what office?

-In District 11 NOI, curricula, and test/evaluation letters should be submitted to Homeschool, 2115 Afton Way, Colorado Springs CO 80909.
+In District 11 NOI, curricula, and test/evaluation letters should be submitted to District 11 Enrollment, 1033 N Franklin St, Colorado Springs, CO 80903.

 3. A written description of curricula must be submitted for any student that has been habitually truant at any time during the last six months prior to enrollment in a homeschool program.
 A convenient, optional form is available.
 Please be aware of the criteria for submission of curricula.

 Parent(s)/guardian, or adult relatives of the student/s.